shux-lang/shux/README.md

 # Introduction

-Smoothed Particle Hydrodynamics henceforth be the bane of our existence.
+Smoothed Particle Hydrodynamics will henceforth be the bane of our existence.

 # Authors
 - [Lucas Schuermann](http://lvs.io/)